 Some councils may say you can't go on the waiting list for a permanent home because of rent arrears.

 Your local council may decide you are intentionally homeless if you have been evicted because of rent arrears.
-Even if you are homeless, the council may not have a duty to rehouse you.
+This could mean the council will help you less than it would do otherwise.

 Private landlords ask for a reference from your last landlord and might not accept you as a tenant if you've been evicted for rent arrears.